Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Introduction

+Although multi-granularity fusion enriches representations, optimizing the training process in ABSA remains underexplored.
+Curriculum learning \cite{CL} has been widely applied in various NLP tasks \cite{LSDGNN}, but its use in ABSA is limited.
+Existing methods often rely on complex models or multi-module fusion, which increase computational cost but yield only marginal gains.
+Moreover, ABSA datasets contain samples of varying difficulty, yet training typically treats all instances equally, making it hard to capture inherent differences effectively.
+Therefore, introducing a curriculum learning paradigm tailored for ABSA is a promising approach to enhance model robustness and generalization.

-In this paper, we introduce a novel architecture called the \emph{\textbf{E}xtensible \textbf{M}ulti-\textbf{G}ranularity \textbf{F}usion Network} model (EMGF) to address the aforementioned challenges. \textbf{Firstly}, we enhance the acquisition of affective representations in ABSA tasks by integrating information from dependency syntax, constituent syntax, semantic attention, and external knowledge graphs. \textbf{Secondly}, we have developed an Extensible Multi-Stage Fusion (EMSF) module designed to capture profound and intricate interactions among features at various granularities.
-Moreover, it can integrate information of multiple granularities at an extremely low computational cost, thereby achieving scalability.
-To elaborate, our module comprises two stages: the "preprocessing stage" and the "fusion stage."
-In the "preprocessing stage," we employ a multi-anchor triplet learning approach to combine dependency and constituent syntactic information, enhancing their mutual complementarity.
-We also utilize an orthogonal projection layer to acquire refined syntactic and semantic discriminative features. \textbf{Finally}, external knowledge graphs offer supplementary information support during the "fusion stage."
+In this paper, we propose a novel architecture, the Extensible Multi-Granularity Fusion Network (EMGF), along with a transferable curriculum learning framework to address the aforementioned challenges.
+We enhance ABSA representation learning by integrating dependency syntax, constituent syntax, semantic attention, and external knowledge graphs.
+Meanwhile, we design an Extensible Multi-Stage Fusion (EMSF) module to capture complex multi-granularity interactions with low computational cost.
+The module consists of two stages: in the preprocessing stage, multi-anchor triplet learning is employed to jointly optimize dependency and constituent features, and orthogonal projection is used to enhance discriminability; in the fusion stage, external knowledge graphs further enrich the overall representation.
+During model training, we introduce a task-specific curriculum learning framework and innovatively design five difficulty indicators tailored for ABSA to rank the samples, training the model from easy to hard, thereby improving training effectiveness and model generalization.
+Our main contributions are summarized as follows: